global-input/global-input-message/README.md

   const  deviceConnector=createMessageConnector();
 ```

-Then, you can call the ```deviceConnector.connect()``` function, passing the data, defining a mobile interface that mobile app presents to the user when having connected to your application.
-For example, when you require a connected mobile app to display a login screen on the the user's mobile screen:
+Then, ```deviceConnector.connect()``` function can be called with a parameter, defining a mobile user interface.
+For example, the following code displays a login screen on the user's mobile screen when connected to your application:

 ```JavaScript
 const  usernameField={